dylmye/dylmye.github.io/_posts/2019-06-19-pagerduty-conf.md

 image: "/assets/img/posts/0007.webp"
 ---

 I've just come back from [PagerDuty's London conference](https://meet.pagerduty.com/connect-london), and surprisingly I learned a lot.
-I say I'm suprised and that's because I've never worked with PagerDuty or any of their competitors.
+I say I'm suprised and that's because I've never used PagerDuty or any other incident response software.

 For the uninitiated, PagerDuty is a service that specialises in "incident response" - the technical term for "poo hitting the fan" - basically providing automated alerts to the right person when something goes wrong.
 Where I work, incidents are rare (thankfully) and as such, handled in a bespoke manner which definitely would not scale well.
 Incidents that happen far outside of standard working hours are not monitored.
 With this in mind, I wanted to learn how we could make the most of other company's teachings to improve our services in this regard.
 We were very lucky to hear from a number of great speakers on topics like handling risk in high pressure environments, incidient management at a large scale, and building incident management into digital transformation.